 Under the Amended and Restated Credit Agreement, the loan parties are subject to certain customary non-financial covenants, including certain restrictions on incurring certain types of indebtedness, creation of liens on certain assets, making of certain investments, and payment of dividends, as well as a maximum leverage ratio.
 Pursuant to Credit Agreement Amendments, effective July 18, 2016, the maximum leverage ratio has been adjusted to be based on the Total Net Leverage Ratio (as defined in the Amended and Restated Credit Agreement) and we are required, at all times (no longer solely when a threshold amount of revolving loans or letters of credit were outstanding), to maintain a Total Net Leverage Ratio of less than 4.5 to 1.0.
-As of March 31, 2020, we are in compliance with all covenants under the Amended and Restated Credit Agreement.

 Under the terms of the Amended and Restated Credit Agreement, the financial covenant related to our leverage ratio is suspended for a limited time if a "Material Travel Event Disruption" has occurred.
-As defined in the Amended and Restated Credit Agreement, a "Material Travel Event Disruption" means, in any given calendar month, a decrease of 10% or more in the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) has occurred as a result of or in connection with a Travel Event (as defined in the Amended and Restated Credit Agreement) as compared to the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) occurring in the corresponding month during the prior year or, if a Material Travel Event Disruption existed during such month, the most recent corresponding month in which no Material Travel Event Disruption occurred/existed
+As defined in the Amended and Restated Credit Agreement, a "Material Travel Event Disruption" means, in any given calendar month, a decrease of 10% or more in the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) has occurred as a result of or in connection with a Travel Event (as defined in the Amended and Restated Credit Agreement) as compared to the number of "domestic revenue passenger enplanements" (determined by reference to the monthly "Air Traffic Statistics" published by the Bureau of Transportation Statistics) occurring in the corresponding month during the prior year or, if a Material Travel Event Disruption existed during such month, the most recent corresponding month in which no Material Travel Event Disruption occurred/existed.

-As of March 31, 2020, we are unable to evaluate if a Material Travel Event Disruption has occurred.
-However, we believe that recent capacity reductions by domestic airlines in response to the COVID-19 outbreak and related anticipated decreases in domestic passenger enplanements, and a recent sharp decline in GDS bookings, will lead in the coming months to a finding that a Material Travel Event Disruption has occurred and a determination that the leverage ratio covenant has been suspended for a minimum of two quarters, the quarter in which a Material Travel Event Disruption has occurred and the quarter following the quarter in which such Material Travel Event Disruption has occurred, as outlined in the credit agreement.
+As of June 30, 2020, the recent capacity reductions by domestic airlines in response to the COVID-19 outbreak and related anticipated decreases in domestic passenger enplanements, and a recent sharp decline in GDS bookings, has led to a finding that a Material Travel Event Disruption has occurred.
+As such, the leverage ratio covenant has been suspended for at least the second and third quarters of 2020.